inno-se/the-guide/README.md

 It is usually best for team members to face problems directly with a cooperative attitude and an open dialogue to work through any disagreements to reach consensus (Win-Win approach) [[^SbokGuide], Sec.
 3.9.3, p.
 74].

+#### Team lead

+At the start of the project, [architectural](#architectural-decision) and other technical decisions need to be made.

+Meanwhile, the team may be in the [Forming](#tuckman-model) or [Storming](#tuckman-model) phase when disagreements occur relatively often.
+What if some of the [Scrum Core Team](#core-roles) members can't reach a consensus on a decision, even with the help of a Scrum Master?

+Scrum Core Team members don't have any power over each other [[^SbokGuide], Sec.
+3.2.1].

+A possible solution is to assign someone the role of a formal team lead who will break the tie in such a case and explain their decision to others [^WhyHaveTeamLead].

 ### Artifacts and commitments